jgndev/jgndev/README.md

 ## AFK

-Away from keyboard I am a 🐴 horseman 🏇, and enjoy being outdoors with my family and animals.
+Away from keyboard I am a horseman and amatuer BBQ cook, and enjoy being outdoors with my family and animals.